alesan99/mari0_ae/README.md

 - **Critfish** for overgrown portal sprites
 - **MadNyle** for propeller sound effect and mega mushroom
 - [**NNB**](https://github.com/NNBnh) for this Github README page
-- All you guys for reporting bugs and making maps
+- **All you guys** for reporting bugs and making maps

+## 👷 Contributions
+Bug fixes and quality of life improvements are welcome!
+This includes stuff like custom enemy properties and new animations.

+Avoid major additions that will potentially cause bugs or complicate the game/code (Stuff like powerups).
+I appreciate the help, but the goal is to continue the mod while I am busy.
+Major changes will only increase my workload and make the mod even buggier.